vku1/sqlweb/README.md

 - You know what is the database, may write SQL queries and understand tables relations and keys
 - Has PC/Server with operating system where Internet Information Server (IIS) may be installed
-- Has any database to which you can connect using connection strings listed on [connectionstrings.com](https://www.connectionstrings.com)
+- Has any database to which you can connect using 32bit driver and connection string listed on [connectionstrings.com](https://www.connectionstrings.com)
+- Any code editor with asp/sql syntax highlight

 ## What You get from the box?